'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 Oh, well, that's the troll ecosystem for you.

+What could be more appy than a new app that apps just like the old app, but with a different, appier name?

+What are you, some sort of LUDDITE using the Original software?!
+App an app, apper, if it is an appalike then it is just appier.

 Only assholes get patents.
-(Score:3)
+(Score:5, Informative)

 I bet large corporations would love to see patents go away, that way they can copy something for a million dollars vs having to buy out the startup.